armbian/documentation/docs/User-Guide_FAQ.md

 none rc-feedback kbd-scrolllock kbd-numlock kbd-capslock kbd-kanalock kbd-shiftlock kbd-altgrlock kbd-ctrllock kbd-altlock kbd-shiftllock kbd-shiftrlock kbd-ctrlllock kbd-ctrlrlock usbport disk-activity disk-read disk-write ide-disk mtd nand-disk [heartbeat] cpu cpu0 cpu1 cpu2 cpu3 activity default-on panic mmc0 rfkill-any rfkill-none 0.1:01:link 0.1:01:100Mbps 0.1:01:10Mbps root@orangepione:~# echo none > /sys/devices/platform/leds/leds/orangepi:red:status/trigger
 ```

+## Why is there no image for [board] with [Bookworm/Jammy/Noble/Trixie] and [Minimal/CLI/Gnome/KDE/Xfce] with [vendor/legacy/current/edge] kernel?

+It would be VERY ressource intensive and just insane to pre-create and provide images for all possible combination of kernels, userspaces and desktops/CLI for all available boards and last but not least provide support for them.
+We simply cannot afford doing this since our ressources in both human and financial are limited.
+Therefore we provide a small selection for each board only.
+However with the Armbian build framework it is very easy and convenient to create an image of your desire by yourself.
+If there is enough public interest for a certain combination we may occasionally adjust our build targets.